Nonreciprocal current induced by dissipation in time-reversal symmetric systems: Derivation of the DC response

 First, we show that the nonreciprocal current is given by Eq.~\eqref{eq:nonReciprocalEsquared}.
 Using $A_\alpha(\omega_1)=A_\alpha 2\pi\delta(\omega_1-\omega) +A_\alpha^* 2\pi\delta(\omega_1+\omega)$, we can rewrite the current density (Eq.~\eqref{eq:definitionOfCurrent}) as

 Using $\bm{A}(\omega)=\bm{E}(\omega)/i\omega$, we can expand $j_\mu(t)$ in terms of $\omega$ as \begin{widetext}

-\end{widetext} In the above expansion, any term in these response functions that is not differentiated with respect to either $\omega_1$ or $\omega_2$ must vanish.
-Otherwise, such a term would yield a finite response to a static vector potential, in contradiction with gauge invariance.
-Assuming Bloch's theorem, physical observables must remain unchanged under the substitution $\bm{k}\to \bm{k}+\frac{e}{\hbar}\bm{A}$, applied to the distribution function, the band dispersion, and the wave functions.
+\end{widetext} In the above expansion, only terms containing derivatives with respect to both $\omega_1$ and $\omega_2$ can survive.
+Terms lacking such derivatives would yield a finite response to a static vector potential, in contradiction with gauge invariance.
+In a Bloch-band description, a uniform static vector potential corresponds to the momentum shift $\bm{k}\to \bm{k}+\frac{e}{\hbar}\bm{A}$ applied consistently to the distribution function, band dispersion, and wave functions, and therefore does not change physical observables.
 Therefore, within a theory based on Bloch's theorem, terms not differentiated with respect to $\omega_{1(2)}$ are expected to reduce to total derivative terms with respect to $\partial_{\alpha(\beta)}$.
 Indeed,

 as shown in the next subsection (Appendix~\ref{app:noDivergence}).